Decision Making under Costly Sequential Information Acquisition: the Paradigm of Reversible and Irreversible Decisions: Conclusions and future research directions

 \section{Conclusions and future research directions}

-We introduced and analyzed a new decision-making model with sequential decisions, costly information acquisition and distinct informational sources across time.
-We focused on an E-commerce model in which a DM is presented with the opportunity to choose between a well-known product and a new one about which she learns through a continuous-time signal.
-Acquiring information about the new product is costly and accumulates through time.
-The DM chooses a product but, contrary to the existing models, decision-making continues as she has the optionality to return it and exchange it with the other one and, in addition, she has access to a finer, more accurate source of information if she first chooses product $B$.
-On the other hand, returning the product is costly.
-We formulated the underlying optimal stopping problem which is a compilation of an ``outer'' and a ``nested'' optimal stopping problem with general payoffs and informational costs.
-We developed a viscosity solution toolkit and analyzed various cases, performed sensitivity analysis, and studied the limiting behavior of the solution in terms of the various model inputs.
+We introduced and analyzed a new, integrated decision-making setting that combines sequential decisions, costly information acquisition and distinct informational sources across time regimes.
+We focused on an E-commerce model in which a decision maker (DM) is presented with the opportunity to choose between a well-known product and a new one, about which she learns through stochastic signals.
+However, acquiring information about the new product induces information costs that aggregate through time.

-There are various directions the current work may be extended.
-Firstly, it is important to allow for multiple signals in the different decision regimes, so that the DM also controls the type of information source.
-This is expected to give rise to nested optimal stopping problems with variance control (for the case of Gaussian signals).
-Secondly, one may extend the current setting to multiple DMs who complete product availability but share common informational sources.
-This is expected to give rise to a mean field game of control.
-Thirdly, the proposed model provides a flexible framework to study variable return fees and set up a separate optimization problem for their specification.
-Some of these questions are being currently investigated by the authors.